charlie0129/batt/README.md

 **It is light-weight.** As a command-line tool, it is light-weight by design.
 No electron GUIs hogging your system resources.
 However, a native GUI that sits in the menubar is a good addition.

-## But macOS have similar features
+## But macOS have similar features built-in

-macOS have optimized battery charging.
+Yes, macOS have optimized battery charging.
 It will try to find out your charging and working schedule and prohibits charging above 80% for a couple of hours overnight.
-However, if you have an unregular schedule, this will simply not work.
+However, if you have an un-regular schedule, this will simply not work.
+Also, you lose predictability (which value a lot) about your computer's behavior.
+By letting macOS decide for you, you cannot control when to charge or when not to charge.

 `batt` can make sure your computer does exactly what you want.
 You can set a maximum charge level, and it will stop charging when the battery reaches that level.
 Therefore, it is recommended to disable macOS's optimized charging when using `batt`.